OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-03/README.md

 $ terraform init
 ...
 $ terraform plan
+var.aws_region
+  AWS region to build in

+  Enter a value: us-east-2

+var.key_name
+  Name of an already-installed AWS keypair

+  Enter a value: gene-test-us-east-2

 var.owner_email
   Email address to tag resources with

   Enter a value: eugene.gotimer@steampunk.com

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   + create